anushaporeddy030697/student_internship_management/README.md

 -->  Discussed with the client that we have to deploy our project in the cloud so we are trying to use cyclic hosting website , so we have to do some research on this website.

+2-22-23

+-->   We successfully deployed our application in cyclic Hosting (AWS) but it was working slowly also we need some time to solve this issue.

 </a></p>